Tornadoes in Alabama

-The 1970s was a highly-deadly decade for tornadoes in Alabama, with the "Super Outbreak" occurring in 1974.
+The 1970s were a deadly decade for tornadoes in Alabama, with the "Super Outbreak" occurring in 1974.
 Alabama was affected by three F5 tornadoes that day, with at least 78 people dying in the state.
 The town of Tanner saw two destructive F5 tornadoes that each killed over 15 people.
 Later in the decade saw an F5 tornado impact the suburbs of Birmingham, Alabama, killing 22.
 Only 36 people were killed by tornadoes through the 1980s, most of which were from a destructive tornado that moved through areas near Huntsville in November 1989.

 The 1990s were a relatively significant decade for tornadoes in Alabama.
 On March 27, 1994, an F4 tornado killed 22 people in the Piedmont area; an F3 tornado near Fyffe on the same day injured 20 others.
 Six people were killed when a tornado moved south of Arab on February 15, 1995.
 The end of the decade saw an F5 tornado devastate portions of northern Birmingham, killing 32 and injuring over 200 others.

 The 2000s were quiet in terms of tornado activity in Alabama, with the deadliest tornado killing 11 people on December 16, 2000.
 Several F4 tornadoes hit the state during this period, including one that moved through the city of Enterprise.
 The 2010s saw the most destructive tornado outbreak in recorded history on April 27, 2011; Alabama was impacted by 62 tornadoes.
 Several violent tornadoes affected communities across the state like Cordova, Tuscaloosa, Birmingham, Hackleburg, Phil Campbell, Oak Grove, Plainview, Cullman, Fackler, Flat Rock, Eoline and other communities in North and Central Alabama.
 The outbreak killed an estimated 247 persons in Alabama alone, making it the second-deadliest tornado outbreak in the state's history.
 Both the deadliest and widest tornadoes in Alabama history occurred on this day.